ilbers/isar/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 variables correctly for a given build directory.

-BitBake then expects to find the ``conf/bitbake.conf`` file somewhere in the user-specified ``BBPATH``.
+BitBake then expects to find the ``conf/bitbake.conf`` file somewhere in the user-specified :term:`BBPATH`.
 That configuration file generally has include directives to pull in any other metadata such as files specific to the architecture, the machine, the local environment, and so forth.